primer/react/contributor-docs/deprecating-components.md

 ### Comms side of the deprecation

-When we know if the newly developed component is ready to go in the main bundle and the old component is good to be deprecates in the next major release, we announce the deprecation and the promotion in the [Primer changelog](https://github.com/github/primer/discussions/categories/primer-changelog) (GitHub staff only) under the `Coming soon` section.
+When Primer team is ready to promote the newly developed component in the main bundle and the component v1 is good to be deprecated in the next major release, team announces the deprecation and the promotion in the [Primer changelog](https://github.com/github/primer/discussions/categories/primer-changelog) (GitHub staff only) under the `Coming soon` section and release a technical preview.
+Please see an example of the [technical preview announcement for the v35](https://github.com/primer/react/discussions/1918).

 To ensure the impending deprecation is included in the Primer changelog, Primer maintainers should highlight any upcoming deprecations in their [weekly status updates](https://github.com/github/design-infrastructure/blob/main/how-we-work/planning-and-tracking-work/updates.md#weekly-status-updates-required) (GitHub staff only).

-Once the major release is out, we provide support on how to switch using the newly develop component as well as how to continue to use the deprecated component for folks who prefer to migrate later on.

-We also write codemods to deprecate the old component and use the new component under [our migration repo](https://github.com/primer/react-migrate#readme).
+Once the major release is out, Primer team provides support on how to switch using the newly develop component as well as how to continue to use the deprecated component for folks who prefer to migrate later on.
+They may also provide codemods to deprecate the component v1 and use the new component under [our migration repo](https://github.com/primer/react-migrate#readme).

 ### Primer maintainers to alert Accessibility team about deprecations

-As GitHub teams onboard to the [accessibility scorecard](https://github.com/github/engineering/discussions/2443) (GitHub staff only), we have a new opportunity to encourage teams to remove deprecated components and adopt new, more accessible ones.
+As GitHub teams onboard to the [accessibility scorecard](https://github.com/github/engineering/discussions/2443) (GitHub staff only), Primer team has a new opportunity to encourage teams to remove deprecated components and adopt new, more accessible ones.

 Primer maintainers should reach out to #accessibility any time a component is planned for deprecation, or if there is a new component that we want to enforce usage around.

-## Removing the deprecated component
+### Removing the deprecated component

 After about 6 months of living in the deprecated bundle, a component is retired/deleted from the codebase.
-This is also a breaking change and we release it in the upcoming major release.
+This is also a breaking change and Primer team releases it in the upcoming major release.
-At this point, consumers are expected to plan migration work and we annouce the deletion in Primer Changelog as we do for the deprecation.
+At this point, consumers are expected to plan migration work and Primer team annouces the deletion in Primer Changelog as they do for the deprecation.

 ## FAQ

-- Does the deprecated component accept new feature request?
+- Does the deprecated component accept new feature requests?
-  - No, because we have a single bundle for all components, you can not pick the components you want to upgrade.
-This can result in additional unrelated work.
+  - No, once a component is deprecated the only changes it may receive are bug fixes.